-17[code] PTCUT_jet variable in the detector card.
+19[code] PTCUT_jet variable in the detector card.

-- of the tower pattern in (η, φ) space.
-In following versions of Delphes, a new dedicated plug-in will be created on this purpose18. - CDF MidPoint [12]: Algorithm developed for the CDF Run II to reduce infrared and collinear sensitivities compared to purely seed-based cone by adding 'midpoints' (energy barycentres) in the list of cone seeds. - 3.
+jet candidates.
+The existing FASTJET code has been modified to allow easy modification of the tower pattern in (η, φ) space.
+In following versions of Delphes, a new dedicated plug-in will be created on this purpose20.

+- 2. CDF MidPoint [12]: Algorithm developed for the CDF Run II to reduce infrared and collinear sensitivities compared to purely seed-based cone by adding 'midpoints' (energy barycentres) in the list of cone seeds. - 3.
 Seedless Infrared Safe Cone [13]: The SIS-Cone algorithm is simultaneously insensitive to additional soft particles and collinear splittings, and fast enough to be used in experimental analysis.